CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Monitor the clagd Service

-Due to the critical nature of the `clagd` service, `systemd` continuously monitors the status of `clagd`. `systemd` monitors the `clagd` service through the use of notify messages every 30 seconds.
-If the `clagd` service dies or becomes unresponsive for any reason and `systemd` receives no messages after 60 seconds `systemd` restarts `clagd`. `systemd` logs these failures in `/var/log/syslog`, and, on the first failure, generates a `cl-support`file as well.
+Due to the critical nature of the `clagd` service, `systemd` continuously monitors the status of the `clagd` service with notify messages every 30 seconds.
+If the `clagd` service terminates or becomes unresponsive for any reason and `systemd` receives no messages after 60 seconds, `systemd` restarts `clagd`. `systemd` logs these failures in the `/var/log/syslog` file and, on the first failure, also generates a `cl-support`file.

 This monitoring is configured and enabled automatically as long as `clagd` is enabled (`clagd-peer-ip` and `clagd-sys-mac` are configured for an interface) and the `clagd` service is running.
-If you stop `clagd`, for example with the `systemctl stop clagd.service` command, `clagd` monitoring also stops.
+If you stop `clagd` with the `systemctl stop clagd.service` command, `clagd` monitoring also stops.

-You can check the status of `clagd` monitoring by using the `cl-service-summary` command:
+You can check the status of `clagd` monitoring with the `cl-service-summary` or the `systemctl status` command:

 ```
 cumulus@switch:~$ sudo cl-service-summary